Andrew Witty: GSK

-In July 2013, the People's Republic of China announced that they were investigating allegations of fraud perpetrated by GSK going back to 2007 and involving thousands of millions of renminbi.
+In July 2013, the People's Republic of China announced that they were investigating allegations of fraud perpetrated by GSK going back to 2007 and involving billions of Chinese renminbi.
 Witty stated "It appears that certain senior executives in the China business have acted outside our processes and controls to both defraud the company and the Chinese health care system.
 To see these allegations about people working for GSK is shameful.
 For me personally they are deeply disappointing."

-From 2013 to 2015, Witty served on the UNAIDS–Lancet Commission for Defeating AIDS and Advancing Global Health, co-chaired by Joyce Banda, Nkosazana Dlamini Zuma and Peter Piot.
+From 2013 to 2015, Witty was on the UNAIDS–Lancet Commission for Defeating AIDS and Advancing Global Health, co-chaired by Joyce Banda, Nkosazana Dlamini Zuma and Peter Piot.
 From 2015 until 2016, he was a member of the UN High-Level Panel on Access to Medicines, led by Ruth Dreifuss and Festus Mogae.

-In November 2015, Witty's leadership of GSK was criticised by Neil Woodford, who said that "he’s not doing a very good job".
+In November 2015, Witty's leadership of GSK was criticised by the fund manager Neil Woodford, who said that "he’s not doing a very good job".
 Woodford called for GSK to be split into four companies.
 In March 2016, Witty announced that he was to step down as chief executive.

 From 2017 until 2018, Witty led the National Health Service’s Accelerated Access Collaborative.

 In July 2018, Witty became CEO of Optum, a division of UnitedHealth Group.
 In November 2019, he was named president of UnitedHealth, in addition to his role as CEO of Optum.

-In April 2020, Witty took a one-year leave of absence from Optum to assist the World Health Organization in developing a vaccine for COVID-19.
+From April 2020 to December 2020, Witty took a leave of absence from Optum to assist the World Health Organization in developing a vaccine for COVID-19.
 In May 2020, he was appointed to the expert advisory group for the UK Government's Vaccine Task Force, chaired by Patrick Vallance.